We are committed to ensuring your privacy is protected. This privacy notice explains how we use the information we collect about you.

 For more information on your rights or if you would like to exercise any of your rights, you are welcome to contact us at the contact details set out below under “Contacting us”.

-If you would like to contact us in relation to your rights or if you are unhappy with how we’ve handled your information, you may contact us by sending a letter to:
+If you would like to contact us in relation to your rights or if you are unhappy with how we have handled your information, you may do so using the following details: